gitkeniwo/overthewire/wargames/bandit.md

 The password you are looking for is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

 ## L2
-ok this one is trick.
+Ok this one was a bit tricky at first.
 So basically if your filename is just a hyphen `-`, you use double hyphen to escape it (mark the end of flags and options), as in `vim -- -` or `cat ./-`.
 However, somehow `cat -- -` didn't work for me.

 263JGJPfgU6LtdEvgfWU1XP5yac29mFx